ElizaJamro/PythonDataAnalysis/README.md

 # Superstore Sales Analysis

 This project is an in-depth analysis of the **[Superstore Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)**.
-The main goal is to explore sales and profit trends, analyze product and customer performance, and provide actionable business insights.
+The main goal of this project is to explore sales and profit trends, analyze product and customer performance, and generate actionable business insights — while practicing data analysis in Python using raw dataset.

 ---